dperegolise/jira-to-scrum/README.md

 ```
 fixturefeatureAfeatureA
 ```
 as a value object.
+(OK - so the names are sort of funky.
+They are created from the directory structure and need to be proper JavaScript variables.)
 You can then reference the injected item as the original JSON object.

 ### Karma
 Leave this folder alone.
 It is configuration to run unit tests and unit test coverage.